NetLogo/NW-Extension/README.md

 Loading a graph that was saved from a different program than NetLogo is quite possible as well, but it may take a bit of tinkering to get all the attribute-variable match up right.
 If you encounter major problems, please do not hesitate to [open an issue](https://github.com/NetLogo/NW-Extension/issues/new).

 The extension will try to assign the type defined by `attr.type` to each variable that it loads.
 If it's unable to convert it to that type, it will load it as a string.
 If `attr.type` is not defined, or is set to an unknown value, the extension will first try to load the value as a double, then try it as a boolean, and finally fall back on a string.

+If you specify an _optional-command-block_, it is executed for each turtle in the newly created network.
+For example:

+    nw:load-graphml "example.graphml" [ set color red ]

+Note that this command block can be used to build a list or an agentset containing the newly created nodes:

+    let node-list []
+    nw:load-graphml "example.graphml" [
+      set node-list lput self node-list
+    ]
+    let node-set turtle-set node-list

 ### Other